zooniverse/panoptes-client.rb/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/panoptes-client.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Publishing

+Follow these steps for publishing changes to the panoptes-client.rb ruby gem.

+1. Make sure changes have been outlined in CHANGELOG.md, and version has been updated in lib/panoptes/client/version.rb.
+Reference [Semantic Versioning](https://semver.org/) for guidance on how to update the version number.
+2. Tag a release when your PR has been merged into master.
+Use [this guide](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository) for reference on how to create release tags.
+Set the version number (e.g. v1.1.1) as the tag name.
+Select the master branch as the target branch.
+In the release description, list out the changes that have been made just as you did in CHANGELOG.md.
+Do not select pre-release unless it’s not yet ready for production, and then click ‘Publish Release’.
+3. Once the release tag is set, check out the release branch locally and test to make sure everything is working as expected, run tests and make sure they pass.
+Use the following command to check out a branch via its tag: `git checkout tags/<tag>`
+4. Create the package by running `rake build`.
+This will build the new version of the panoptes gem (e.g. panoptes-client-1.1.1.gem) into the pkg directory.
+Once you’ve done this, run `bundler console` to make sure everything works as expected.
+For more details on packaging and distributing ruby gems, check out [this article](https://www.digitalocean.com/community/tutorials/how-to-package-and-distribute-ruby-applications-as-a-gem-using-rubygems).
+5. To publish the gem, use the command `[sudo] gem push [gem file]`.
+You’ll need to enter your rubygem.org credentials.
+Make sure you are one of the owners of the gem, or else you will not have permission to publish.
+You should see the version updated shortly on https://rubygems.org/gems/panoptes-client.
+And that’s it!

 ## License